tanqinyong/tp/docs/UserGuide.md

 ### Viewing all appointments : `appointments`

-Displays all current appointments across all users from the address book.
+Displays all appointments of persons currently displayed in the list, along with the persons involved.

 Format: `appointments`

-* Displays all current appointments along with the persons involved.

 ### Clearing all entries : `clear`